Movie Review: “Boy Erased” draws and quarters the heart

 While the preconceived notions that guide Sykes and the other inflictors may read as satirical, or even comical — college-assigned Nabokov novels or leg-crossing enkindling same-sex attraction, for example — the repercussions on the receiving end are harsh, and are not lost on the viewer.
 Bring tissues.

 Jared joins the ranks of Love in Action hoping to reconcile his desire for men with his desire to be accepted by his family.
 Yet, through the program, he instead must grapple with who he truly is, and how much he actually wants to change that.
-His parents, ultimately, must confront a similar conundrum: how can they, at once, exert unconditional love for their son, in his entirety, and their unconditional faith in God?
+His parents, ultimately, must confront a similar conundrum: How can they, at once, exert unconditional love for their son — in his entirety — and unconditional faith in God?

 The critique, in this sense, of Love in Action, and conversion therapy as a whole — which can still legally be practiced on minors in 36 states — is apparent.
 (For reference, Delaware, in July, 2018, passed a law banning practitioners from engaging in conversion therapy with minors or referring minors to different practitioners for conversion therapy.)
-Yet, “Boy Erased” stops there; it falls short in its critique of the faith- and family-based values that ultimately keep the lights on in institutions like Love in Action.
+Yet, “Boy Erased” stops there; it hesitates to inveigh against the family and faith-based values that ultimately keep the lights on in institutions like Love in Action.